 Looking for fun Halloween cake ideas?
 Then look no further…cake artist Cristina Cinquino shares a spooktacular tutorial for a super-cute Frankenstein cake.
-This creepy cake would be perfect for a Halloween party, maybe served with a bowl of ice-scream!
+This creepy cake would be perfect for a Halloween party, may be served with a bowl of ice-cream!

 Satin Ice fondant in Bright Green, White, Black, Pink